zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

     ![](./images/task1.3.4-insertvalues.png " ")

-4. Create the application seed, which will be used to create additional application PDBs.
+4. Create the application seed PDB, which will be used to create additional application PDBs.

     ```
     <copy>conn system/oracle@localhost:1523/wmStore_Master;</copy>